vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

     /td SHA256 /itos authlint.exe
 ```

-At this point the file has a primary signature, a time stamp, but the signature
+At this point the file has a primary signature and a timestamp, but the signature
 is not valid.
 It has been marked as "intent to seal" but no seal has been
 applied.
 Windows treats it as a bad signature if I try to run it.